 Shrimp Boil with Spicy Sauce

 Shrimp Boil with Spicy Sauce is an easy shrimp dinner where you boil the shrimp and serve it with a spicy sauce for dipping!
 This popular “peel and eat” shrimp recipe can be served as an appetizer or as the main course.
-But we prefer to serve it as the main course simply because it’s so much fun to eating shrimp this way!
+But we prefer to serve it as the main course simply because it’s so much fun to eat shrimp this way!
 It’s perfect for outdoor dining.

 We enjoy cooking shrimp dishes, and some of our favorites are shrimp cocktail with vodka sauce and our easy Italian shrimp salad, just to name a few.